 - Early spring/ late fall – Goretex Bivy Bag and black bag from MMSS (or equivalent) plus summer equipment

 - Insulating mat and inflatable pillow.
-I use the Klymit Static-V pad and pillow.
-If I’m only getting a few hours sleep I want them to be good.
+I use the Klymit Static-V pad, a 3/4 length foam pad and inflatable pillow.

 - 2x 3-6 mil 55 gallon drum liners